Mustafa-sayed23/HTTP-server/README.md

 # HTTP-server
-## a simple HTTP server that gets network page request then response with the needed page.
+## a simple HTTP server that gets clients requests then response with the needed page.

 ### Running Steps:
 #### 1) Run the server (program)